Ben Zegers: Education and early career

 In 1988 Zegers settled as a visual artist in Rotterdam, where he has lived and worked ever since.
-In that year the Prins Bernhard Cultuurfonds Zegers and five other young artists Giny Vos, Nicolaas de Haan, Agnes Roelofse, Hans van Bentem, and Trudi van den Berg were granted an assignment to get their professional practice started.Art-eds.
-"Opdracht jonge kunstenaars".
-"Het Parool".
-Amsterdam, 1988/12/28, p.
-17.
+In that year the Prins Bernhard Cultuurfonds Zegers and five other young artists Giny Vos, Nicolaas de Haan, Agnes Roelofse, Hans van Bentem, and Trudi van den Berg were granted an assignment to get their professional practice started.

 In 1988 he had his first solo exhibition in the Teylers Museum, Haarlem.
 In 1989 he was one of the 25 Dutch contemporary artists at the Edinburgh Festival.
 His work was engaged that year into the city collection of Rotterdam at Museum Boymans Van Beuningen together with the work of other young artist, that had settled in Rotterdam; Geert van de Camp, Allard Budding, and Lidwien van de Ven.

 In 1990 he participated in group exhibitions at Galerie Van Krimpen and Galerie Fons Welters in Amsterdam and at Museum Boymans Van Beuningen in Rotterdam, where he regularly returned.
 He was awarded the Charlotte Köhler Prize in 1994.